-Gentlemen: Dress shirts, polos with collars, or turtlenecks are required.
-Dri-Fit long sleeve shirts are considered T-shirts, and not allowed.
-Regular pants or dress slacks, and loose-fitting walkingshorts (not athletic shorts), free of large logos or messages, made of the following material: poly/cotton blend, cotton, wool, denim or rayon.
+Dress shirts, polos with collars, or turtlenecks are required.
+Dri-Fit long-sleeve shirts are considered T-shirts and are not allowed.
+Shirts must be free of large logos or messages.

+Regular pants or dress slacks, and loose-fitting walking shorts (not athletic shorts), free of large logos or messages, and made of the following material: poly/cotton blend, cotton, wool, denim or rayon.